Carlsbad DUI Defense

 • Felony DUI: Charged when a DUI results in injury, death, or involves multiple prior convictions.

-• Underage DUI: California enforces a zero-tolerance policy, so any measurable alcohol can lead to penalties.
+• Underage DUI: California enforces a zero-tolerance policy, so any measurable amount of alcohol can lead to penalties.

 • DUID (Driving Under the Influence of Drugs): Impairment can result from marijuana, prescription drugs, or controlled substances.